alevchuk/bcvss/README.md

 - Multiple prototypes in one github repository can facilitate code reuse.
 Review at other people's prototypes and reuse the components by directly linking to code in the other person's prototype directory.

-Documentation and Disccussion
+Documentation and disccussion
 -----------------------------

 Please refer to the github Wiki

-Related Projects
+Related projects
 ----------------
 * bcvrs
 * bcvas